 Fetus: The development stage of the baby lasting from 8 weeks to 40 weeks.
 This is the stage following the embryo.

-Follicle: Fluid filled sacs in the ovary, which contain eggs.
+Follicle: Fluid-filled sacs in the ovary, which contain eggs.
 During ovulation, the follicle releases eggs.
-During Assisted Reproductive procedures, eggs can be extracted from a follicle with an egg retrieval.
+During Assisted Reproductive procedures, eggs can be extracted from a follicle with egg retrieval.

 Follicle Stimulating Hormone (FSH): A hormone produced by the anterior pituitary gland that will stimulate follicle growth within an ovary prior to ovulation.

 Gestation: The time period between conception and birth when the fetus is developing, typically lasting approximately 40 weeks.